 I’ve been in a dinner rut.
 Who’s with me?
 Like how many times can I get away with making tacos or chicken wraps before my family wants to choke me?
 The answer is 0.
 I blame daylight savings and the fact it’s dark by 5:30-6pm.
-And that we’re gone 3 nights a week with sports.
+That and we’re gone 3 nights a week with sports.
 By the time it’s Friday I wanted something easy and with flavor.
 Punch you in the face flavor.
 This oven tandoori chicken fit the bill.

 Most of the work is done while the chicken marinates in your fridge.
 I really cannot think of a reason why you shouldn’t to make this.

 Next, throw the roughly chopped onion into a food processor along with the peeled garlic cloves and then pulse until finely minced.

-Then add in 1 cup of [whole milk] Greek yogurt, the juice from 1 lime, 2 tablespoons garam masala, 1 tablespoon each of the tandoori spice, annatto and paprika, and 1 teaspoon kosher salt and 1/2 teaspoon white pepper.
+Measure and add in 1 cup of [whole milk] Greek yogurt, the juice from 1 lime, 2 tablespoons garam masala, 1 tablespoon each of the tandoori spice, annatto and paprika, and 1 teaspoon kosher salt and 1/2 teaspoon white pepper.
 For some heat, add anywhere from 1/4 to more cayenne pepper.

 If you Google tandoori chicken it’s typically a bright red, either from red chili powder or food dye.
 So feel free to add more of either to achieve that level of red.
-I like it the color it is, but that’s me.
+I like the earthy color it is, but that’s me.

-Next, pop the chicken into a resealable bag and pour half of the marinade over the chicken.
+Pop the chicken into a resealable bag and pour half of the marinade over the chicken.
 Then reserve the remaining half of the marinade and pour it into a container and refrigerate both the chicken and marinade overnight.

 Line a rimmed baking sheet with aluminum foil and place a oven-safe wire rack on top.
 Spray the rack with olive oil spray and arrange the chicken on the wrack and slide the whole pan into your preheated 375° oven for 10 minutes.
 Rotate the pan and bake for an additional 10 minutes.

-Next, emove the pan, baste the chicken with the reserved marinade.
+Remove the pan, baste the chicken with the reserved marinade.
 Use tongs to turn the chicken over (so the underneath side is facing up) and brush with more sauce, before baking for 10 minutes.